CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 • Pascal Lorenz, Univ. of Haute Alsace, France

-• Jingxiao Ma, Tongji Univ., China
+• Zichao Nie, Beihang Univ., China

-• Pankaj Pal, Univ. of Missouri, India
+• Pankaj Pal, Univ. of Missouri, USA

 • Jun Peng, UTRGV - Edinburg, TX, USA